SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2. If you thought getting people to come to sessions was challenging, try getting people WHO DON'T EVEN KNOW YOU to vote and come.
 3. If you thought the walk to the basement deters people, think about travel to a whole other campus.

-Sure online sessions mitigate these issues to quite some extent, but they pretty much convert the university specific cross mock into a regular cross mock.
+Sure, online sessions mitigate these issues to quite some extent, but they pretty much convert the university specific cross mock into a regular cross mock.

 With NLS, I've held one online cross mock, 2 offline cross mocks at NLS, and one offline cross mock at PES.